INTRODUCTION TO EVENT MANAGEMENT - 2022/3

 - Identify the nature of demand, motivation and impact of events

-- Introduce workforce skills and entry into industry practice
+- Introduce event workforce skills and careers in the events industry

 |001||Outline the main features of events, events management and the event sector||CK|